DO2JMG/dxlAPRS_Scanner/README.md

 # dxlAPRS_Scanner
 dxlAPRS_scanner - dxlAPRS extension for scanning frequencies

-This project contains sdr scanner written in c++ to scan and decode multiple frequencies in the same time.
+This project contains scanner written in c++ to scan and decode multiple frequencies in the same time.

 ### Unpack and compile :